 Proper power management is critical to ensure your circuit functions correctly without interruptions:

-- Power the Arduino: Connect your Arduino board to a power source.
-This can be done through a USB connection to a computer or a battery.
-When using a battery, ensure it provides the correct voltage (commonly 5V or 3.3V depending on your Arduino model).
+Power the Arduino: Connect your Arduino board to a power source, either via a USB connection to a computer or a battery.
+If using a battery, ensure it provides the correct voltage (commonly 5V or 3.3V, depending on your Arduino model).

-- Power the Transmitter: The wireless transmitter module will also require power, which can typically be drawn from the Arduino itself.
+Power the Transmitter: The wireless transmitter module also requires power, which can typically be drawn from the Arduino itself.
 Connect the VCC pin of the transmitter to the 5V output on the Arduino and the ground pin to one of the Arduino’s GND pins.

 Programming the Transmitter